 H&R Block Tax Professionals relentlessly focus on making sure you profit from every deduction and credit available.

 Finding answers to your tax questions is now less taxing.

 If you buy stock in a company and sell it later for a higher price, the money you make is called a capital gain.
 If you sell the stock after holding it for more than one year, it's considered a long-term capital gain.

 The same is true for mutual funds you invest in.
 Fund managers buy and sell stocks hoping to make a profit.
-If the fund holds a stock for more than 1 year and then sells it, the profit you make as an investor is usually paid out.
+If the fund holds a stock for more than one year and then sells it, the profit you make as an investor is usually paid out.
 The profit paid out is a capital gain distribution.
-This also applies to pay-outs made by crediting your cash account.
+This also applies to pay outs made by crediting your cash account.

-For tax purposes, Form 1099-DIV, box 2a or a similar statement from the mutual fund company reports your capital-gain distributions.
+For tax purposes, Form 1099-DIV, Box 2a reports your capital-gain distributions.
+You could also receive this on a similar statement from the mutual fund company.
 These distributions are taxed at a lower rate than ordinary income.
 They're treated as long-term gains, regardless of how long you actually owned shares in the mutual fund.